 - ABOUT HYDROCEPHALUS

-A shunt is a narrow tube that allows excess cerebrospinal fluid (CSF) that has built-up inside the skull to drain out into another part of the body, such as the heart or abdomen (belly).
-To drain excess CSF, shunts are inserted into an opening or pouch inside the brain called a ventricle, just above where the blockage is that is preventing the CSF from flowing properly.
+A shunt is a valve with a narrow tube that allows excess cerebrospinal fluid (CSF) that has built-up inside the skull to drain out into another part of the body, such as the heart or abdomen (belly).
+To drain excess CSF, shunts are inserted into an opening or pouch inside the brain called a ventricle.

 Shunts are named according to where they are inserted in the brain and where they are inserted to let the excess CSF drain out.
 A ventriculo-peritoneal (VP) shunt drains into the abdomen or peritoneum (belly).
 Most shunts are VP shunts.
 A ventriculo-pleural shunt drains into the space surrounding the lung.
 A ventriculo-atrial (VA) shunt drains into the atria of the heart.